seng438-winter-2023/seng438-a2-Group23/seng438-a2-team_number.md

 # 2 Detailed description of unit test strategy

-// including the input partitions you have designed
+// including the input partitions you have designe

 # 3 Test cases developed
 ## Tests cases for the Range Class Methods